patrikhuber/eos/README.md

 ```
 git clone --recursive https://github.com/patrikhuber/eos.git
-mkdir build && cd build # creates a build directory next to the _eos_ folder
+mkdir build && cd build # creates a build directory next to the 'eos' folder
 cmake -G "<your favourite generator>" ../eos -DCMAKE_INSTALL_PREFIX=../install/
 make && make install # or open the project file and build in an IDE like Visual Studio
 ```